prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/supplemental_prheenan.md

 ## {#label_sec:Sample} DNA Samples

-For the 1914 basepair (bp) double-stranded DNA, the 1607 forward-sense and 3520 reverse-sense primers (Table S{#ref_tbl:Sequences}) for the M13mp18 plasmid (New England BioLabs N4018S) were obtained from Integrated DNA Technologies  and used for polymerase-chain reaction (Millipore 71086-4) using 40 cycles on a thermocycler (Bio-Rad T100).
+For the 1914 basepair (bp) double-stranded DNA, the 1607 forward-sense and 3520 reverse-sense primers ({#ref_tbl:Sequences}) for the M13mp18 plasmid (New England BioLabs N4018S) were obtained from Integrated DNA Technologies  and used for polymerase-chain reaction (Millipore 71086-4) using 40 cycles on a thermocycler (Bio-Rad T100).
 The reverse-sense primer was modified to include three biotinylated thymidine bases and a 5-prime biotin after a PEG spacer.
-The forward-sense primer was modified to include a 5-prime dibenzocyclooctyl (DBCO) after a PEG-spacer (see Table S{#ref_tbl:Sequences}).
-After the PCR product was purified (Qiagen 28106) and the 1.9 kbp band selected by 2\% gel electrophoresis (Sigma A9539-500) as shown in Figure S{#ref_fig:Prep}, the agarose was eluted out (Bio-Rad 732-6165), the DNA solution was concentrated (Millipore UFC501096) and purified (Qiagen 28106).
+The forward-sense primer was modified to include a 5-prime dibenzocyclooctyl (DBCO) after a PEG-spacer (see {#ref_tbl:Sequences}).
+After the PCR product was purified (Qiagen 28106) and the 1.9 kbp band selected by 2\% gel electrophoresis (Sigma A9539-500) as shown in {#ref_fig:Prep}, the agarose was eluted out (Bio-Rad 732-6165), the DNA solution was concentrated (Millipore UFC501096) and purified (Qiagen 28106).
 The purified construct was stored at $4^{\circ}$C in a solution of 10 mM Tris (Fisher BP151-1) and 1 mM EDTA (Fisher S311-500) at pH 8.0, referred to after as 'TE'.
 The typical recovery efficiency of DNA purification after polymerase chain reaction was 25\%.

 The purity of the DNA was verified by depositing 20 pmol of DNA in imaging buffer \textemdash{} 3 mM Nickel (Sigma 654597), 10 mM Hepes (Sigma H4034) at pH 7 \textemdash{} onto freshly-cleaved, 10 mm diameter, V1 mica (Ted Pella 50) for 10 minutes, rinsing serially 5 times with 1 mL of deionized water and 5 times with 1 mL of imaging buffer.
-The sample was then imaged with the Cypher AFM using a cantilever with a nominal 2 nm radius, a spring constant of $\approx 300 \frac{\text{pN}}{\text{nm}}$ Bruker SNL-10, a line scan rate of 1 Hz, a 1 \textmu{m} scan size, and free amplitude of $\approx 1$ nm (Figure S{#ref_fig:Prep}).
+The sample was then imaged with the Cypher AFM using a cantilever with a nominal 2 nm radius, a spring constant of $\approx 300 \frac{\text{pN}}{\text{nm}}$ Bruker SNL-10, a line scan rate of 1 Hz, a 1 \textmu{m} scan size, and free amplitude of $\approx 1$ nm ({#ref_fig:Prep}).

 For DNA deposition onto an azide surface, 20 \textmu{L} of the DNA at 40 nM was mixed with 80 uL of TE and deposited onto azide-functionalized glass affixed with 5 minute epoxy (Devcon 14250) to specimen disks (Ted Pella 16218) and incubated at $4^{\circ}$C overnight.
 The surfaces were rinsed by 7 mL of TE at pH 8.0 and 7 mL of Phosphate Buffered Saline (Millipore 524650), referred to after as PBS, with 1 mM EDTA at pH 7.4, and stored at $4^{\circ}$C.